makrai/notes/bostan18-text-emo-corpora.md

   * NRC Word-Emotion Association Lexicon (Mohammad+, 2013), which uses the eight basic emotions (Plutchik, 1980)
-* Warriner+ (2013) use crowdsourcing to assign values of VAD (Russell, 1980) Another related category of lexical resources which has been used for emotion
+* Warriner+ (2013) use crowdsourcing to assign values of VAD (Russell, 1980)
 * concreteness and abstractness (Köper+, 2017)
   * Brysbaert+ (2014) publish a lexicon based on crowdsourcing, where the task was to assign a rating from 1 to 5 of the concreteness of 40,000 words